 - Please submit TMCC Grant-In-Aid applications by 11:59 p.m. the first day of the semester you are applying for.
 For late or delayed start courses, please submit your Grant-In-Aid application by 11:59 p.m. the first day of the course.

-- Classified Employees receiving Grant-In-Aid are required to provide final grades within two weeks of the final week of any given semester.
+- Classified staff and distinguished classified receiving Grant-In-Aid are required to provide final grades within two weeks of the final week of any given semester.
 Failure to do so may result in denial of future Grant-In-Aid applications or privileges.
 Special or extenuating circumstances will be evaluated on a case-by-case basis by the TMCC Human Resources Office.

 TMCC Part-Time Faculty Grant-In-Aid Policy